dikortis/LetsTalkETC/Episodes/Episode_4.md

-mining and kind of wants to you know hash away while they learn about what's kind of going on behind the scenes but I didn't know if yeah they have you know some negative things going on behind the scenes um that maybe you guys were privy to that I didn't know about deep you know their knowledge
+mining and kind of wants to you know hash away while they learn about what's kind of going on behind the scenes but I didn't know if they have you know some negative things going on behind the scenes that maybe you guys were privy to that I didn't know about deep you know their knowledge